mabney/old-man-winter/Analysis2017/nationals_2017_R.md

 What was our probability of scoring given that we:

-1. Gained possession of the disc (either from a pull or opponent's turnover)
+1. Gained possession of the disc (either from a pull or opponent's turnover)?
-2. Received the pull
+2. Received the pull?
-3. Gained possession after an opponent's turnover
+3. Gained possession after an opponent's turnover?
-4. Got possession a certain distance from the goal line.
+4. Got possession a certain distance from the goal line?

 How did these probabilities compare to our opponents, stratified by their quality?